If you’re a gig worker in need of financial aid or you’re interested in becoming a part of the gig economy, you should read this article.

 That means that no matter how much of a down payment you come up with, you will still have to pass the stress test in order to get approved for a mortgage.
 The rules now require that the minimum rate to qualify for uninsured mortgages is either the five-year benchmark rate as per the Bank of Canada or 200 basis points over the mortgage rate, whichever of the two is greater.

-Want to know the minimum credit score for mortgage approval in 2018?
+Want to know the minimum credit score for mortgage approval?
 Look here.

 The impact of such a change will be significant and is said to potentially result in a decrease in affordability of 20% for first-time buyers.